abisong/LinguaStream/README.md

    - Do not initialize the repository with a README, .gitignore, or license
    - Click "Create repository"

-2. Set up a personal access token:
+2. Set up a personal access token (PAT):
    - Go to https://github.com/settings/tokens
-   - Click "Generate new token"
+   - Click "Generate new token (classic)"
    - Give it a name (e.g., "LinguaStream Access Token")
    - Select the "repo" scope
    - Click "Generate token"